NoTests/SharedSequence.kt/README.md

 8. Now the network errors are handled and we never unsubscribe from our `textChanges`, thus solving (1).

 We're not done.
-You probably noticed that **the displayed result count don't match the actual result count**.
-And that's because, when subscribing, we're creating two different execution chains and every time a string is emmited, our function `getSuggestionsAsObservable` gets called twice!
+You probably noticed that **the displayed result count doesn't match the actual result count**.
+And that's because, when subscribing, we're creating two different execution chains and every time a string is emited, our function `getSuggestionsAsObservable` gets called twice!
 Usually returning two different result sets.
 We have to share our sequence.

 *Attempt 5.
 (Solution)*